spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-migration-documents/migrate-assets-images-assets-manager-videos-import-data-if-needed-etc.md

 {% endinfo_block %}

-`PaaS` uses an `AWS S3 bucket` for storing heavy assets or other files, the size of `S3` is flexible therefore it should not be an issue to migrate heavy assets to other files.
+`Spryker Cloud` uses an `AWS S3 bucket` for storing heavy assets or other files, the size of `S3` is flexible therefore it should not be an issue to migrate heavy assets to other files.

 1. Request the customer to provide archived assets and upload that to the `S3 bucket` on your own **OR** ask